-An employer of record service puts the control back in your hands while managing the risky aspects of hiring overseas.
+An Employer of Record service (also known as International PEO) puts the control back in your hands while managing the risky aspects of hiring overseas.
 These risks include compliance, legal, and tax requirements.
 Laws frequently change in foreign markets, and it’s tough to manage the updates in-house.
-Services including International PEO and Foreign Subsidiary as a Service create a legal entity in your target market and allow you to hire local employees.
+Services like Employer of Record and Foreign Subsidiary as a Service (FSaaS) create a legal entity in your target market and allow you to hire local employees.
 The third-party manages all of the legal requirements and payroll, while you manage your international team on a day-to-date basis.

 If you’re hiring your own international employees, this option has the lowest risks and lowest costs.